chris52brooks/SAS-DS2-Utility-Packages/README.md

 # SAS-DS2-Utility-Packages
-A repository of SAS DS2 user-defined utility packages
+A repository of generic SAS DS2 user-defined packages